jdgonzaleza/employees-REST-spring-boot/README.md

 # Employee CRUD REST API
 Simple Rest API that displays a way of constructing and designing a simple Spring boot REST API.
-In this case, we decided to create an API that manages a companies Employees information
+In this case, we decided to create an API that manages employees information

 ### Main Technologies
 * Java 8